wwwroth/sample-iot-data/README.md

 ### Load Sample Data

+Generate and storing mock IoT (Internet of Things) sensor data, specifically temperature readings, into a MongoDB database.
+This script creates sample data from multiple devices over a specified number of days, allowing for the creation of a sample dataset for testing or demonstration purposes.

 ```shell
 # Mock data for 5 devices going back 180 days
 go run sample_data/load.go -devices=5 -days=180